sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/troubleshooting.md

 it is recommended to keep
 the contents of the renamed problematic Data directory unaltered for the sake of preserving the evidence.
-This is so that if your first attempt at isolating the problem isn't successful, you can repeat it as many times as needed using smaller or different steps
+This is so that if your first attempt at isolating the problem is not successful, you can repeat it as many times as needed using smaller or different steps